Scoring wines using QPR (quality to price ratio)

 Very Good Wine.
 These wines generally fulfil many of the expectations when factoring structure, body, flavours and aromatics, but certain minor character flaws are what prevent these wines from reaching excellent or outstanding status.
 On the value spectrum, 89 represents a low QPR relative to its overall quality, with 91 being the highest possible score for value.
 A score of 90 is widely viewed as the benchmark for value-quality balance.

 A Good Wine.
 This can be a value-centric ‘table wine’ displaying a good or typical degree of quality and depth, pleasing in its flavour profile, and no major noticeable flaws aside from perhaps lacking some body, length and overall structure or balance that higher end wines tend to display.
 Either that or this is a higher end wine that’s considered a bit of a let-down and misses the mark, perhaps even disappointingly so.
 They’re wines that are on the “bubble” and are just shy of being considered ‘very good’.
 If the wine presents good value, an 88 is the obvious result – usually the determining re-buy score.

 6/10 = 86 points

 Satisfactory/Average.
-This can be a wine that displays border-line ‘typical’ qualities, usually presenting noticeable character flaws and imbalanced flavours, yet still considered reasonably good or satisfying enough to form a recommendation… albeit barely.
+This can be a wine that displays border-line ‘typical’ qualities, usually presenting noticeable character flaws and imbalanced flavours, yet can still be considered good or satisfying enough, within reason, to form a recommendation… albeit barely.
 The QPR is a static 86, signifying that the wine, at best, is what it is, regardless of price.

 5/10 = 84-85 points